OpenHumans/ohjh-example-notebooks/README.md

 ### Made your own?
 You made your own *Personal Data Notebook* and think it would be a great example for other people?
 Please be in touch with Bastian at bastian@openhumans.org.
 Or if you're a GitHub person: [Make a pull request against our Example Notebook repository](https://github.com/OpenHumans/ohjh-example-notebooks).

+### Who has access?
+Only you have access to your *Personal Data Notebook*.
+When you first start, your folder will contain some initial notebooks which you may edit.
+Any changes that you make to the initial notebooks, or any new notebooks that you create will not be visible to other users, unless you [choose to share them](#made-your-own).